Baruch528091/randamfacts/README.md

-The Zimmermann Telegram, intercepted by British intelligence in 1917, played a crucial role in the United States' decision to enter World War I.
+The September 11 attacks in 2001 reshaped global politics and led to the War on Terror.